crissilvaeng/goseed/CONTRIBUTING.md

 ## Dependency Management

-In addition, to manage possible dependencies this project uses [Godep](https://github.com/tools/godep).
-Modifications on the dependencies must be submitted with the pull request on file `Godeps/Godeps.json`.
-Instructions as Godep works can be found [here](https://github.com/tools/godep).
+In addition, to manage possible dependencies this project uses [govendor](https://github.com/kardianos/govendor).
+Modifications on the dependencies must be submitted with the pull request on file `vendor/vendor.json`.
+Instructions as govendor works can be found [here](https://github.com/kardianos/govendor).

 ## Commit message pattern